 On August 18, 2015, the Company entered into an employment agreement with Dr. James S. Manuso, Ph.D., to be its new President and Chief Executive Officer.
-Pursuant to the agreement, which is for an initial term through September 30, 2018 (and which shall be deemed to be automatically extended, upon the same terms and conditions, for successive periods of one year, unless either party provides written notice of its intention not to extend the term of the agreement at least 90 days prior to the applicable renewal date), Dr. Manuso is to receive an initial annual base salary of \$375,000, subject to certain conditions, which will increase to \$450,000 annually upon the first anniversary of his contract, again subject to certain conditions being met.
-Dr. Manuso will also be eligible to receive bonuses ranging from \$100,000 to \$300,000, once certain conditions have been met or at the discretion of the Board of Directors.
-Additionally, Dr. Manuso was granted stock options to acquire 85,081,300 shares of common stock of the Company and is eligible to receive additional awards under the Company's Plans in the discretion of the Board of Directors.
-Dr. Manuso had also agreed to purchase newly issued securities of the Company in an amount of \$250,000, which was accomplished by Dr. Manuso's participation in the first closing of the unit offering of common stock and warrants on August 28, 2015, as described at Note 6.
-Dr. Manuso will also receive, beginning on the first anniversary of the agreement, additional compensation to cover automobile lease expenses (up to a maximum of \$16,000 annually, on a tax-equalized basis) if certain conditions are met, and, until such time as the Company establishes a group health plan for its employees, \$1,200 per month, on a tax-equalized basis, to cover the cost of health coverage and up to \$1,000 per month, on a tax-equalized basis, for a term life insurance policy and disability insurance policy.
-He will also be reimbursed for business expenses.
+Pursuant to the agreement, which is for an initial term through September 30, 2018 (and which shall be deemed to be automatically extended, upon the same terms and conditions, for successive periods of one year, unless either party provides written notice of its intention not to extend the term of the agreement at least 90 days prior to the applicable renewal date), Dr. Manuso received an annual base salary of \$375,000.
+Dr. Manuso is also eligible to earn a performance-based annual bonus award of up to 50% of his base salary, based upon the achievement of annual performance goals established by the Board of Directors in consultation with the executive prior to the start of such fiscal year, or any amount at the discretion of the Board of Directors.
+Additionally, Dr. Manuso was granted stock options to acquire 261,789 shares of common stock of the Company and is eligible to receive additional awards under the Company's Plans in the discretion of the Board of Directors.
+Dr. Manuso is also entitled to receive, until such time as the Company establishes a group health plan for its employees, \$1,200 per month, on a tax-equalized basis, as additional compensation to cover the cost of health coverage and up to \$1,000 per month, on a tax-equalized basis, as additional compensation for a term life insurance policy and disability insurance policy.
+Dr. Manuso is also entitled to be reimbursed for business expenses.
 Additional information with respect to the stock options granted to Dr. Manuso is provided at Note 6.
-The payment obligation associated with the first year base salary is to accrue, but no payments are to be made, until at least \$2,000,000 of net proceeds from any offering or financing of debt or equity, or a combination thereof, is received by the Company, at which time scheduled payments are to commence.
-Cash compensation accrued pursuant to this agreement totaled \$360,110 for the period August 18, 2015 through June 30, 2016, including \$103,650 and \$214,050 for the three months and six months ended June 30, 2016, respectively, and is included in accrued compensation and related expenses in the Company's condensed consolidated balance sheet at June 30, 2016, and in general and administrative expenses in the Company's condensed consolidated statement of operations.
+Cash compensation accrued pursuant to this agreement totaled \$46,910 for the three months and nine months ended September 30, 2015, and \$103,650 and \$317,700 for the three months and nine months ended September 30, 2016, respectively, which is included in accrued compensation and related expenses in the Company's condensed consolidated balance sheet at September 30, 2016 and in general and administrative expenses in the Company's condensed consolidated statement of operations.
+Such amounts have not been paid to Dr. Manuso.
 Dr. Manuso was also appointed to the Company's Board of Directors and elected as Vice Chairman of the Board of Directors.
 Dr. Manuso does not receive any additional compensation for serving as Vice Chairman and on the Board of Directors.